Havana syndrome: Cuba

-U.S. personnnel
+U.S. personnel

 In August 2017, reports began surfacing that American and Canadian diplomatic personnel in Cuba had experienced unusual, unexplained health problems dating to late 2016.
 As of June 2018, the number of American citizens experiencing symptoms was 26.

 The original 21 events in Cuba were characterized as starting with strange grating noises coming from a specific direction.
 Some people reported pressure, vibration, or a sensation comparable to driving a car with the window partly rolled down.
 These noises lasted from 20 seconds to 30 minutes and happened while the diplomats were either at home or in hotel rooms.
 Other people nearby (including family members and guests in neighboring rooms) did not experience the same symptoms.

 In 2017, the U.S. State Department concluded that the health problems were either the result of an attack or due to exposure to an unknown device, but that it was not blaming the Cuban government, and would not say who was to blame.
 Speculation centered around a sonic weapon, with some researchers pointing to infrasound as a possible cause.
 Affected people described symptoms such as hearing loss, memory loss, and nausea.
 Some U.S. embassy workers report lasting health problems.

 In August 2017, the United States expelled two Cuban diplomats in retaliation for perceived Cuban responsibility.
 The next month, the U.S. State Department stated that it was removing non-essential staff from the U.S. embassy and warned U.S. citizens not to travel to Cuba.
 In October 2017, President Donald Trump said he believed that Cuba was responsible for the occurrences, calling them a "very unusual attack".

 In response to the incidents, the U.S. State Department announced in March 2018 that it would continue to staff its embassy in Havana at the minimum level required to perform core diplomatic and consular functions; the embassy had been operating under "ordered departure status" since September 2017, but the status was set to expire.
 This announcement extended the staff reductions indefinitely.

 Canadian personnel

-In March 2018, some Canadian diplomats traveled to Pittsburgh to consult with the neurologist that had previously diagnosed brain issues in US diplomats.
+In March 2018, some Canadian diplomats traveled to Pittsburgh to consult the neurologist that had previously diagnosed brain issues in US diplomats.
 The neurologist concluded that MRIs of the Canadians showed evidence of brain damage that was similar to what the neurologist reported for the American counterparts.
 In early 2018, Global Affairs Canada ended family postings to Cuba and withdrew all staff with families.
 Several of the Canadians who were affected in 2017 were reported to still be unable to resume their work due to the severity of their ailments.
 The lack of knowledge of the cause of Havana syndrome, as of February 2019, had made it challenging for the Royal Canadian Mounted Police to investigate.
 In 2019, the Canadian government announced that it was reducing its embassy staff in Havana after a 14th Canadian diplomat reported symptoms of Havana syndrome in late December 2018.